 6. Eat healthy

-The truth is, stroke can strike anyone at anytime.
-Know your risk factors like high blood pressure, diabetes, atrial fibrillation, and high cholestrol.
+Stroke can strike anyone at anytime.
+Know your risk factors like high blood pressure, diabetes, atrial fibrillation and high cholesterol.
 These are risk factors that can be managed.